-Our crude oil infrastructure includes 24 crude oil truck terminals and over 600 leased railcars throughout North America.
-Our total crude oil storage capacity is over 4.8 million barrels.
+Our crude oil infrastructure includes more than 600 truck trailers, numerous truck terminals and over 400 leased railcars throughout North America.
+Our total crude oil storage capacity is over 5.2 million barrels.
 Our infrastructure is designed to support our gathering and marketing activities, including:

-- transporting crude oil on our own proprietary gathering assets and pipelines or, when necessary, assets owned and operated by third parties, including pipelines and trucks
+- transporting crude oil on our own proprietary gathering assets and pipelines or, when necessary, assets owned and operated by third parties, including pipelines and trucks; and

 About Crude Oil

 Crude oil is an integral part of the energy industry and our daily lives.
 From keeping cars on the road and jets in the air, to being a key ingredient in soap and detergent, petroleum makes up two-thirds of all energy consumption.

 Crude oil can either be conventional or unconventional.
 Conventional oil can range from light to heavy oil.
 Heavy refers to oil with a thick consistency that does not flow easily.
 Oil sands production is considered unconventional oil, and is derived from separating sand and clay particles from bitumen.
 Bitumen is oil that is too heavy or thick to flow or be pumped without being diluted or heated.
 At 10°C (50°F), bitumen is as hard as a hockey puck.
 In order to facilitate transport, it is mixed with a diluent to make it flow more easily through pipelines.

 Petroleum products from crude oil and natural gas are used to make plastics, pharmaceuticals, chemicals, oils, lubricants, fuels like gasoline, diesel and thousands of household products.
 Consumers rely on these products to meet more than two-thirds of their energy needs each and every day.